Table of Contents

 Let’s take a look at each one and explore how each type benefits the guitars they are mounted on.

 As the name suggests, sealed machine heads are a type of tuner that is completely enclosed.
 This means that there is no way for dirt, dust, or any other debris to enter the internal mechanism of the tuner.

-It also means that all lubricants that were applied at the time they were made are locked in as well by the protective housing.
+It also means that all lubricants are applied during assembly.
+The lube is locked in by the protective housing.

-This is an important feature for guitars that are used in a performance setting.
+This is an important feature for electric guitars that are used in a performance setting.
 Sealed tuners keep out the elements and are permanently lubricated.
-This results in a longer lifespan for the tuners and keeps them functioning smoothly for many years.
+This results in a longer lifespan for the tuners.
+It keeps them functioning smoothly for many years.

-This is the most common type of machine head used on guitars and can vary in quality depending on the brand that made them.
+This is the most common type of machine head used on guitars.
+They can vary in quality depending on the brand that made them.

 Styles Of Sealed Guitar Machine Heads